 Foods that increase alertness

-Food products rich in proteins help increase alertness of the mind.
+Food products rich in proteins help increase the alertness of the mind.
 Turkey, tuna, and chicken have an amino acid called tryptophan that helps make serotonin.

 So, try to eat something with protein several times a day, when you need to boost your energy.

-Studies have shown that blackcurrant juice has an impact on alertness, mood and brain activity in young adults.
+Studies have shown that blackcurrant juice has an impact on alertness, mood, and brain activity in young adults.

 Also, coffee or caffeine consumption is not harmful if consumed at levels of 200 mg in one cup of coffee or 400 mg daily.

-In fact, it causes many positive actions in the brain.
+It causes many positive actions in the brain.
 It increases alertness, helps in concentration, and limits depressive feelings.

-Lifelong caffeine consumption has been associated with the prevention of cognitive decline, and reduced risk of developing stroke, Parkinson’s disease and Alzheimer’s disease.
+Lifelong caffeine consumption has been associated with the prevention of cognitive decline and reduced risk of developing stroke, Parkinson’s disease, and Alzheimer’s disease.

 Following are some food suggestions that can help increase alertness:

-- For breakfast: Cottage cheese, yogurt, scrambled eggs, peanut butter, whole grain toast
+- For breakfast: Cottage cheese, yogurt, scrambled eggs, peanut butter, whole-grain toast

 - Lunch: Hard-boiled eggs, greens, fish, particularly wild salmon, and veggies helps to avoid a mid-afternoon slump